lheer/supervisor-go/README.md

 - Start and monitor Unix processes
 - Restart on failure, max restart limits
 - Execution order: Start a process after another is running or has exited
+- REST API: Get the state of all processes as JSON

 ## Usage